 - Copper IUDs are made of copper and plastic and are usually T-shaped.

-- The copper creates an inflammatory reaction in the uterus that is toxic to sperm, preventing fertilisation.
+- The copper creates an inflammatory reaction in the uterus that is toxic to sperm, preventing fertilization.

 - These are about 1-1.5 inches and are inserted inside the uterus.